This post may contain affiliate links. Please read our disclosure policy.

 For even thicker pancakes, let them cook for a minute before adding a second spoonful of batter to the center.

-Oat flour – Use commercially prepared oat flour, or make your own by grinding old-fashioned rolled oats into a fine powder.
+- Oat flour: Use commercially prepared oat flour, or make your own by grinding old-fashioned rolled oats into a fine powder.
 Oats add structure and whole grain flavor without needing a flour blend.

-Ripe bananas – Bananas should be deeply speckled or brown.
+- Ripe bananas: Bananas should be deeply speckled or brown.
 The riper they are, the sweeter and more tender your pancakes will be.

-Eggs – Eggs provide structure and help the pancakes rise.
+- Eggs: Eggs provide structure and help the pancakes rise.
 This recipe relies heavily on the balance between eggs and banana.

-Baking powder – There’s just enough to give the pancakes lift and fluff, without making them cakey or dry.
+- Baking powder: There’s just enough to give the pancakes lift and fluff, without making them cakey or dry.

-How to make banana oatmeal pancakes
+How to make gluten free banana pancakes

 These pancakes come together quickly with just one bowl and a whisk—no blender required.
 Here’s how:

-1. Whisk the dry ingredients
+Whisk the dry ingredients

 In a medium mixing bowl or a large measuring cup with a pour spout, whisk together the oat flour, baking powder, and salt.

-2. Mash the banana and beat the eggs
+Mash the banana and beat the eggs

 Mash one very ripe banana in a separate bowl until smooth.
 Beat the eggs well, then add both to the dry ingredients.

-3. Combine the batter
+Combine the batter

-4. Preheat and grease the skillet
+Preheat and grease the skillet

 Pour the batter onto the hot skillet in scant ¼-cup portions.
 Cook for about 3 minutes, until the underside is golden brown and the edges begin to set.
-Don’t wait for bubbles—these pancakes cook differently than traditional ones.
+There won't be any bubbles like traditional pancakes since these have less structure.
+Flip the pancakes gently and cook for another 1 minute, or until just set in the center.

-7. Serve warm
+Serve warm

 Enjoy right away with sliced bananas and real maple syrup, or keep warm in a 200°F oven while you cook the rest.